How to begin investing with small amounts of money

 OK, but I can hear Connie (and a lot of other people) saying, "that's great, but how do I know which fund to invest in?"
 And that, too, is a very good question.
 Unfortunately, it doesn't have the same answer for everyone.
 But, there are some easy to follow steps that will help you make a decision.
 And they don't require anything beyond common sense to find your answer.
 You won't even need a calculator.

 Before we start, let's clear up one thing.
-While this doesn't require any fancy math or an education in finance, it will take just a little bit of work, such as a trip to the library and a couple of phone calls to mutual fund companies.
+While this doesn't require any fancy math or an education in finance, it will take just a little bit of work, such as some internet research and a couple of phone calls to mutual fund companies.
 But, unless you're willing to put a little bit of yourself into the process, you're just hoping for a good outcome and leaving the rest up to luck.

 The first step is an easy one.
 You'll need to collect some basic information about the funds.
-Begin by finding a mutual fund comparison story in one of the major news magazines.
+Begin by finding a mutual fund comparison story online.
 Many of them do a report once or twice a year.
-You can go to your library, but this might be a time when buying the issue for $3 is a good move.

 A quick word on load and no-load funds.
 The 'load' is a sales commission that you pay for some funds.
 If you're willing to do a little work to find a fund, a no-load fund is your best choice.
 All of your money goes into the investment.
 But if you're not going to do the research necessary to find a fund, find a competent financial planner and they'll recommend a load fund for you.
 You have three choices.
 You can do it yourself (best choice), pay a commission to have it done (next best choice), or not do anything at all (worst choice).